Semptic/setup-rust/README.md

 [toolchain]
 channel = "1.68.0"
 ```

-> When loading a configuration file, only the `channel` field is used, while the other fields are
-> ignored.
-We chose this approach, as those other fields are typically for develop/release
-> workflows, but not for CI, which requires a minimal/granular setup.

-The toolchain/channel can also be explicitly configured with the `toolchain` input, which takes
+The fields can also be explicitly configured with input, which takes highest precedence.
-highest precedence.

 ```yaml
 - uses: moonrepo/setup-rust@v0